mongodb/specifications/source/unified-test-format/unified-test-format.rst

 `Transactions <../transactions/transactions.rst>`__ and
 `CRUD <../crud/crud.rst>`__ specs, which have served models or other specs.

+This specification commonly uses "SHOULD" when providing guidance on writing test files.
+While this may appear contradictory to the driver mantra preferring "MUST", it is intentional.
+Some of this guidance addresses style (e.g. adding comments, using YAML anchors) and cannot be enforced with a JSON schema.
+Other guidance needs to be purposefully ignored in order to test the test runner implementation (e.g. defining entities out of order to trigger runtime errors).
+The specification does prefer "MUST" in other contexts, such as discussing parts of the test file format that *are* enforceable by the JSON schema or the test runner implementation.

 Breaking Changes
 ================

 This section is reserved for future use.
-Any breaking changes to the test format should be described here in detail for historical reference, in addition to any shorter description that may be added to the `Change Log`_.
+Any breaking changes to the test format SHOULD be described here in detail for historical reference, in addition to any shorter description that may be added to the `Change Log`_.

 Related Issues
 ==============

-Note: this section should be removed before publishing version 1.0 of the spec.
+Note: this section will be removed before publishing version 1.0 of the spec.

 The following SPEC tickets are associated with `DRIVERS-709 <https://jira.mongodb.org/browse/DRIVERS-709>`__.
 This section will